OICR/PGMLab/README.md

    - Adam Wright

 ##Wiki
-   - Please visit the LibNet wiki [here](https://github.com/OICR/LibNet/wiki) for details and theory.
+   - Please visit the PGMLAB wiki [here](https://github.com/OICR/PGMLAB/wiki) for details and theory.
-   - Make sure to follow the input file formats specifications [here](https://github.com/OICR/LibNet/wiki/File-Formats).
+   - Make sure to follow the input file formats specifications [here](https://github.com/OICR/PGMLAB/wiki/File-Formats).

 ##System requirements

-LibNet has been tested on OS X and Ubuntu 14.04.
+PGMLAB has been tested on OS X and Ubuntu 14.04.

-###How to download, install and Run LibNet
+###How to download, install and Run PGMLAB
 ####1.
 Download

-   - Download the latest version of LibNet from [here](https://github.com/OICR/LibNet/zipball/master)
+   - Download the latest version of PGMLAB from [here](https://github.com/OICR/PGMLAB/zipball/master)

 ####2.
 Installation